Evidence-Based · CGA Components · EMR Documentation · Free

 Comprehensive Geriatric Assessment (CGA) Coverage

-Cognition Mood Basic ADLs Instrumental ADLs Frailty Physical Performance Fall Risk
+Mood / Depression Basic ADLs Instrumental ADLs Frailty Physical Performance Fall Risk / Fear

 Geriatric Medicine Geriatric Psychiatry Physical Therapy Occupational Therapy Primary Care Nursing Emergency Medicine Surgical Pre-assessment SNF / Long-term Care Stroke Rehabilitation Memory Clinics Palliative Care